cloud-custodian/cloud-custodian/docs/source/azure/configuration/containerhosting.rst

 ------------------------

-The ARM template to deploy the Azure Container Host is provided for deploying an ACI instance against a single subscription using service principal based authentication.
+The ARM template to deploy the Azure Container Host is provided for deploying an ACI instance against a single subscription using a `user assigned identity <https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview>`_ for authentication.

 Here is an example deployment of the ARM template using the azure cli: